While most of benefit of the ZDK is the zenpacklib library

 organizers and classes already loaded into your Zenoss instance and

 associated with a ZenPack.
-It exports them to the YAML format required for zenpack.yaml
+It exports them to the YAML format required for zenpack.yaml.
+It

 DEFAULTS where detected.
 Once optimized, the command compares the